International Student admissions

 Below is the four-step process of admissions.
-Your admissions counselor, Josh English, is your point of contact for all things TMU.
+Your admissions counselor, Lydia Fowler, is your point of contact for all things TMU.
 We know that continuing your education in a different country is daunting, and we want you to feel as cared for and informed as possible.
 Application deadlines and other helpful links are at the bottom of this page for your convenience.
 Feel free to contact Josh with any questions or concerns you may have.
 We look forward to welcoming you at TMU!

 A transcript is a document that reflects the completion of your secondary school education or the equivalent.
 Transcripts list the courses you took, the grading scale used, and the grades (marks) you obtained.